The Gumoil Process

 What is the Gumoil process?
 It is a photographic printing process that uses a sensitizing gum arabic mix and oil paint, to create a handmade photograph.
 It is more detailed than this, but it is a start when explaining to someone for the first time.

-Why I love this process is because photographs are so easy and uniform these days.
-You either see them on computer screens or just have a lab print as many as you want.
-It is so simple for any to have a photo printed and they are all done the same way.
+I enjoy this tactile process known as Gumoil, for a few reasons.
+In the age of technology, photographs have become so easy to come by and are very uniform.
+They are either in a digital format on a screen, or the photographer has the ability of making multiple prints on a home printer.
+It is so easy for anyone with a camera to have unlimited photographs printed.
+Unless a particular process is involved, they are all done the same way and none are unique to each other.
 In my own photographic work, I find that I want and need something different.
-I must have the tactile process or it will not feel like I created anything on my own.
-I need something that feels like it was made by me, from beginning to the end.
-Although I do work with digital on occasion, I am really a film and alternative process photographer.
-I want to actively have my hands touching the process from the camera to the print.
-Gumoil is very challenging and can frustrate me to no end, but that is the part that makes the results personal to me.
+If I do not have my hands involved in the process, it will not feel like my creation.
+From the lens to the final print, my hands need to be as involved as my vision.
+With that said, I do work with digital on occasion, but I am really a film and alternative process photographer.
+Gumoil is very challenging and can frustrate from time to time, but that is the part that makes the results personal to me.
 The outcome will never be the same in any two prints.
-It makes the work mine and it makes it unique.
-As fellow gumoil artist, Anna Ostanina said to me recently after seeing my work, “Terri, you have your own handwriting style in this process”.
-Those were the perfect words and said it all.
-I want my work to represent my very own style and say what I want to say with my actual thumbprint involved.
+It makes the work one of a kind and each print, unique.
+After seeing some of my recent prints, Anna Ostanina (a fellow artist who was instrumental in my learning this process) said to me, “Terri, you have your own handwriting style in this process”.
+Those words really summed up what I had been looking for explain what I wanted to express in my art.
+I want my work to have my own thumbprint in and on it.

 Here is a list of what you need along with the image you want to use:

 *** Please be cautious using Potassium Dichromate.
 Do not inhale or get on your skin.
 Always wear gloves and a respirator face mask when working with this chemical. ***